nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `HEY MATEz` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a member**

 **MSS**

-1. User requests to list persons
+1. User requests to add a member
-2. AddressBook shows a list of persons
+2. HEY MATEz adds the member to the list of members
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+Member already exists (Matching Name) in the list
+    * 2a1.
+HEY MATEz shows an error message

   Use case ends.

-* 3a.
-The given index is invalid.
+**Use case: View members**

+**MSS**

+1. User requests to view the members
+2. HEY MATEz lists the members in the list and their contact details

+  Use case ends.

+**Use case: Delete member**

+**MSS**

+1. User requests to delete a member using the member's name
+2. HEY MATEz searchs for the member and deletes the member from the list

+**Extensions**

+* 2a.
+Member does not exists in the list of members
-    * 3a1.
-AddressBook shows an error message.
+    * 2a1.
+HEY MATEz shows an error message

-      Use case resumes at step 2.
+  Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+2. Data should be persistent after closing and reopening the app
+3. App should be run locally on the user's computer

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **CCA Leader**: A person who has a position in a CCA which requires supervising or managing other member

 --------------------------------------------------------------------------------------------------------------------